1Marc/marcgrabanski.com/src/pages/articles/2022-12-26-getting-healthy/index.md

 ---
 path: 'focusing-on-health'
-title: "2022: 🥗 Getting Healthy & Ran Lots of Workshops"
+title: "2022: 🥗 Focusing on Health & Record Amount of Workshops"
 description: "Highlights of my career and life from 2022."
 tags:
   - "Career Journal"